People & Research

 Undergraduate Researcher

 Sarah is majoring in Molecular and Cell Biology at UC Berkeley with a minor in Global Poverty and Practice.
-The focus of her research is on defining the host immune response to male urethral and rectal C. trachomatis infections among an at-risk populations in Fiji.
+The focus of her research is on defining the host immune response to male urethral and rectal C. trachomatis infections among at-risk populations in Fiji.

 Natalia Toledo